benstaniford/comfy-prompt-db/README.md

 ## Creating New Content

-Use the "📝 New" button to create new categories and prompts.
-The system will:
-1. Prompt you for a category name
-2. Prompt you for a prompt name
-3. Create the new entry in the database
-4. Automatically select the new entry for editing
+To create new categories or prompts, simply type a new category or prompt name in the text fields and click "💾 Save".
+The system will automatically create or update the entry in the database and select it for editing.

 ## License